Kernel-learning parameter prediction and evaluation in algebraic multigrid method for several PDEs: Numerical experiments

 We have delved into the two-dimensional Helmholtz equation, a milestone partial differential equation in physics and engineering.
 The Helmholtz equation is widely recognized for its significant role in modeling wave propagation phenomena, as it can describe the propagation characteristics of waves in various media, including sound waves, light waves, and other types of waves.
 This equation is not only central to theoretical research but also extremely important in practical applications, such as in acoustics, optics, electromagnetism, and quantum mechanics.
 The mathematical expression of this equation is as follows:

 The exact solution to this equation is \( u = \sin(\pi x) \cos(\pi y) \), and the corresponding right-hand side term is \( f = (k^2 - \pi^2) \sin(\pi x) \cos(\pi y) \).

 In this particular scenario, we assign the wave number \( k \) a value of {\( 2\pi \)}.
-The connectivity parameter is systematically traversed with an increment of 0.001 across the interval {\([0,1]\)}, while the number of partitions \( n \) spans from {64 to 400}, incrementing by 16 for each step.
-The detailed traversal outcomes are presented in Table\ref{Tab:hm_traversal}.
+The connectivity parameter is systematically traversed with an increment of 0.001 across the interval {\([0,1]\)}, while the number of partitions \(n \) spans from {64 to 400}, incrementing by 16 for each step.
+The detailed traversal outcomes are presented in Table \ref{Tab:hm_traversal}.

-Proceeding further, we present the variation in the number of iterations for the AMG method as the traversal parameters are altered, with the number of subdivisions \( n \) specified as {64,~256,~400}.
-The connectivity parameter is traversed over the interval {\((0,1]\)} with a step size of 0.001, and the iteration process is limited to a maximum of 100 iterations.
-These findings offer valuable insights into the impact of the connectivity parameter selection on the performance of the AMG method across various spatial discretization levels.
+As shown in Figure \ref{fig:hm_bianli}, we present the variation in the number of iterations for the AMG method as the traversal parameters are altered, with the number of subdivisions \(n \) specified as {64,~256,~400}.
+The connectivity parameter is traversed over the domain {\((0,1]\)} with a step size of 0.001, and the iteration process is limited to a maximum of 100 iterations. { In this 2d helmholtz equation, with the default parameter $\theta = 0.25$, AMG does not converge under default parameters.}

 Below, we forecast the optimal parameters for the AMG method when solving the Helmholtz equation using GPR method.
-Table\ref{tab:hm_xunlianji} presented details of the training set, and retraining set for GPR.
-The training set is derived by selecting \( n \) values from {64 to 400}, incrementing by \(\Delta n = 16\). {For retraining we adopted targeted sampling: the first retraining phase selected 10 new points uniformly distributed in [200,600], followed by a second retraining phase where 12 additional points were chosen from [200,600] to refine the model further.}
+Table \ref{tab:hm_xunlianji} presented details of the training set, and retraining set for GPR.
+The training set is derived by selecting \(n \) values from {64 to 400}, incrementing by \(\Delta n = 16\). {For retraining test, we adopt targeted sampling: the first retraining phase selects 10 new points uniformly distributed in [200,600], followed by a second retraining phase where 12 additional points are chosen from [200,600] to refine the model further.
+We summarize it in Table \ref{tab:hm_xunlianji}. }

-Continuing, we depict the regression curve that illustrates the relationship between the connectivity parameter \(\theta\) and the number of partitions \( n \) in the AMG method as predicted by GPR.
-The green regions within the figure denote the confidence intervals, signifying that the predicted results have a significant degree of reliability.
+Continuing, we depict the regression curve that illustrates the relationship between the connectivity parameter \(\theta\) and the number of partitions \(n \) in the AMG method as predicted by GPR.
+The blue regions within the Figure \ref{fig:hm:pre} denote the confidence intervals, signifying that the predicted results have a significant degree of reliability.